Khyati-tech-pixel/Web-Development-Course---Nested-list/README.md

-# Web-Development-Course---Nested-list
+# Web-Development-Course---Nested-list,tables
-simple nested list programs in html
+simple nested list and tables  programs in html